dgoto2/FLBEIAgadget-had/README.md

   filter(year < proj.yr)

 ```
-And the following stock-specific parameters need to be specified based on the gadget modle input files (stock and fleet names must be the same as in the gadget files);
+And the following stock-specific parameters need to be specified based on the gadget model input files (stock and fleet names must be the same as in the gadget files);
 ```r
 ## Gadget parameters placeholders
 oneGDGT <- list()